6402 Woodward Avenue

 1922 & 1945

-On Community Engagement: We reach out to our small business neighbors for conversation and exchange on all projects; Baltimore Station was the first project to do so.
+On Community Engagement: We reach out to our small business neighbors for conversation and exchange on all projects.
 We do this to share and test development plans.
-We also work with community partners to connect local residents with job opportunities from our retail tenants.
+We also work with community partners to connect local residents with job opportunities for our retail tenants.

-In the Neighborhood: Wayne State University, College for Creative Studies, Shinola Factory Headquarters, Detroit Creative Corridor Center, Detroit Institute of Arts, Midtown Cultural Center, Motown Museum, Milwaukee Junction, Oakland Avenue Urban Farm, and the Michigan Urban Farming Initiative
+In the Neighborhood: Fisher Building, Fisher Theatre, Wayne State University, College for Creative Studies, Detroit Institute of Arts, Midtown Cultural Center, Motown Museum, Milwaukee Junction, Oakland Avenue Urban Farm, Michigan Urban Farming Initiative

 Transit: Bus #016, 080, 089, 851; Q-line Station: Baltimore Station; MoGo Station: Second Ave & W Grand Blvd; Amtrak Detroit Station